anonwins/magictube/README.md

 Save memory, bandwidth, time, energy.
 Think smart.
 Think magictube.
 The tube experience, reimagined

+# who is this good for

+when you want to build a music collection with your favourite songs, this is the easiest way i've ever thought of. if you want to make a music folder for yourself or a friend, or you want to play songs without having to research them

 # how to run

 just type ./magictube and let the magic begin!